lpreciadom/personalized-chatGPT/README.md

 # Load the index from your saved index.json file
 index = GPTSimpleVectorIndex.load_from_disk('index.json')
 ```
-Finally we can ask a question or query to ChatGPT and it can will be responded based in the documents inside our index.
+Finally we can ask a question or query to ChatGPT and it will be responded based in the documents inside our index.
 ```
 # Querying the index
 response = index.query("<query>")